Ph-IRES/workshop_data-analysis/statistics/model_fitting/fixed_models_binom/README.md

 	Null Deviance:	    262.5
 	Residual Deviance: 98.76 	AIC: 106.8

 What we are really interested in is whether there are significant differences among locations.
 We can use `summary()` for this.
-The output shows that Dumaguete is significantly different.
+The output shows that Dumaguete is significantly different than the other sites (p = 0.0277) and that the probability of observing males there is lower (estimate = -3.19619).
 See [here](https://www.statology.org/interpret-glm-output-in-r/) to interpret this output.

 ```r
 summary(model)